SILVER RAINBOW PROJECT

 EVERYONE CAN PLAY- LGBTIQA+ Inclusion in Sport

 While many sports clubs wish to be inclusive, they often struggle to know how.
-To address this, Working It Out have developed and LGBTIQ+ inclusion in sport project Everyone can play.
+To address this, Working It Out have developed and LGBTIQA+ inclusion in sport project Everyone can play.

-The project aims to increase physical activity for LGBTIQ+ people through the provision of education, information and resources to anyone connected with the sport and recreation sector.
+The project aims to increase physical activity for LGBTIQA+ people through the provision of education, information and resources to anyone connected with the sport and recreation sector.